Bouncing forward.

 (2022)

-A tipping point refers to a small change making a huge difference in the way our society is organized, causing a major shift to our daily lives.
+A tipping point refers to a small change that makes a big difference in the way our society is organized, causing a major shift in our daily lives.
 The tipping point series presented here magnifies the tensions raised by the uncertainty of the Anthropocene through the confrontation between the original materiality of our surroundings and their projected ephemerality.

 Urbanities.